Master Subscription Agreement

 7.1 Professional Services.
 Vendor shall provide the consulting services, custom programming, training services, development services and other professional services (“Professional Services”) as identified in the applicable Order Form.
 The scope of Professional Services shall be as set forth in a Statement of Work (“SOW”) executed by both parties describing the work to be performed, fees and any applicable milestones, dependencies and other technical specifications or related information.
 Unless Professional Services are provided on a fixed-fee basis, Customer shall pay Vendor at the per-hour rates set forth in the Order Form (or, if not specified, at Vendor’s then-standard rates) for any excess services.
 Customer will reimburse Vendor for reasonable travel and lodging expenses as incurred.
 Customer shall have a license right to use anything delivered as part of the Professional Services subject to the terms set forth in the applicable SOW, but Vendor shall retain all right, title and interest in and to any such work product, code, custom programming, or deliverables and any derivative, enhancement or modification thereof requested or suggested by Customer or created by Vendor (or its agents).

 7.2 Support.
-Vendor will provide phone and email support to Customer from 6AM to 8PM Central Standard Time, Monday through to Friday, business days.
-Vendor shall make commercially reasonable efforts to respond to support requests within one business day.
+Vendor will provide phone and email support to Customer from 8AM to 5PM Central Standard Time, Monday through to Friday, business days excluding Holidays.
+Vendor shall make commercially reasonable efforts to respond to support requests within two business days.
+We do not guarantee or promise any specific response time.
 Support covers investigating possible defects in the Vendor Products, providing work-arounds to defects, and providing brief answers about Vendor Product functionality.
-Vendor offers additional training services to answer questions not covered by support, which additional services may be set forth on an applicable Order Form.
+Vendor offers Extended Support services and additional Training services to answer questions not covered by Support, both of which may be set forth on an applicable Order Form.

 8. Limitation of Remedies and Damages